Tashme Incarceration Camp: History

 Tashme was the largest Japanese-Canadian incarceration camp in British Columbia.
-The site chosen for Tashme was 22km southeast of the village of Hope and on the border of the 100-mile coastal exclusion zone.
+The site chosen for Tashme was 22 km southeast of the village of Hope and on the border of the 100-mile coastal exclusion zone.
 In addition to its position outside of the coastal exclusion zone, this location was chosen because it was a large enough property to fit the 500 families that the government anticipated would stay there.
-As it was a dairy and livestock farm, it also had many already constructed farm amenities, such as the horse stable, pig barns, blacksmith’s and metal shops.
+As it was a dairy and livestock farm, it also had many already constructed farm amenities, such as the horse stable, pig barns, blacksmith's and metal shops.
 It was surrounded by the Cascade mountains in a picturesque but isolated setting.
 In July 1942, the Tashme Incarceration Camp opened for Japanese Canadians.
 Nikkei were forced into unsanitary shacks and were pressured to construct houses starting in 1942.
 The camp was designed to house the families of men employed to work on constructing the Hope-Princeton highway, and was one of several road camps.

 Tashme was the only internment site that was built for the purpose of Japanese Canadian internment, while the other sites were in ghost towns or villages.
-Interned Japanese Canadian men were taken from Hastings Park to built Tashme before other internees moved in.
+Interned Japanese Canadian men were taken from Hastings Park to build Tashme before other internees moved in.
 Construction on the site began in 1942 and, like other incarceration sites, Tashme was constructed hastily with limited materials, leading to a difficult first winter.
 Accounts of the winter of 1942-1943 are that it was particularly cold with heavy snowfall.
 Even after the war, Japanese Canadians were banned from returning home from the internment camps until 1949, and even worse, their homes were sold at bargain basement prices by the government.
 Tashme, as an internment camp, closed on August 26, 1946, a year after World War II ended, and was fully dismantled in October 1946.
 The Canadian government encouraged Niseis to either move east of the Rocky Mountains or move to Japan.
 With no home to return to, most Nikkei chose repatriation, though they were foreigners in the eyes of citizens in Japan.
 All Japanese Canadians who chose repatriation were collected in Tashme and were forcefully sent to Japan.
 The internment of Japanese Canadians was the government's response to the public pressure against the Japanese race during the heightened hate against the Japanese force during the war.